devtut/generate/docs/python/subprocess-library.md

 ---
-metaTitle: Subprocess Library
+metaTitle Subprocess Library
-description: More flexibility with Popen, Calling External Commands, How to create the command list argument
+description More flexibility with Popen, Calling External Commands, How to create the command list argument
 ---

 # Subprocess Library